open-forest-observatory/tree-detection-framework/README.md

 # tree-detection-framework
 This project has three main goals:
-* Enable tree detection on realistic-scale raster data with minimal boilerplate
+* Enable tree detection on realistic-scale, geospatial raster data with minimal boilerplate, using existing (external) tree detection/segmentation models
 * Facilitate direct comparison of multiple algorithms
 * Rely on modern libraries and software best practice for a robust, performant, and modular tool

+This project does not, itself, provide tree detection/segmentation algorithms (with the exception of a geometric algorithm).
+Instead, it provides a standardized interface for performing training, inference, and evaluation using existing tree detection models and algorithms.
+The project currently supports the external computer vision models DeepForest, Dectree2, and SAM2, as well as a geometric canopy height model segmentor implemented within TDF.
+Support for other external models can be added by implementing a new `Detector` class.

 We use the `torchgeo` package to perform data loading and standardization using standard geospatial input formats.
 This library allows us to generate chips on the fly of a given size, stride, and spatial resolution.
 Training and inference is done with modular detectors that can be based on existing models and algorithms.
 We have preliminary support for using `PyTorch Lightning` to minimize boilerplate around model training and prediction.
 Region-level nonmax-suppression (NMS) is done using the `PolyGoneNMS` library which is efficient for large images.
 Visualization and saving of the predictions is done using `geopandas`, a common library for geospatial data.

 This project is under active development by the [Open Forest Observatory](https://openforestobservatory.org/).
 We welcome contributions and suggestions for improvement.

-## Other resources
+## Tree detection models supported
 There are a variety of projects for tree detection that you may find useful.
 This list is incomplete, so feel free to suggest additions.

 ### DeepForest